Storidge/packages/README.md

-# Dependent packages for Centos 7 and RHEL 7
+# Dependent packages forRHEL 7

 This repo collects dependent packages for installing the Storidge CIO software on air gapped systems.